It's hard to believe that I am the CEO of a multi-million dollar company.

 Touring band life is hard.
 It’s awesomely difficult.
 I loved it and I hated it.

-I didn’t want to keep going broke in between tours - so I started an Etsy business to bring in revenue selling off the clothes I already had.
+I didn’t want to keep going broke in between tours - so I started a vintage clothing business to bring in revenue selling off the clothes I already had.

 I finally got my first laptop in late 2010 and was determined to MAKE THE MOST OF IT!